 PC37.236

-Guide for Power System Protective Relay Applications Over Digital Communication Channels
+IEEE Draft Guide for Applying Digital Communications to Power System Protective Relay Applications

 Standards approved by the IEEE SA Standards Board that are within the 10-year lifecycle.